Norman Borlaug: Early life, education, and family

-To finance his studies, Borlaug put his education on hold periodically to earn some income, as he did in 1935 as a leader in the Civilian Conservation Corps, working with the unemployed on federal projects.
+To finance his studies, Borlaug put his education on hold periodically to earn income, as he did in 1935 as a leader in the Civilian Conservation Corps, working with the unemployed on federal projects.
 Many of the people who worked for him were starving.
 He later recalled, "I saw how food changed them.
 All of this left scars on me".
 From 1935 to 1938, before and after receiving his Bachelor of Science in forestry in 1937, Borlaug worked for the United States Forest Service at stations in Massachusetts and Idaho.
 He spent one summer in the middle fork of Idaho's Salmon River, the most isolated piece of wilderness in the nation at that time.

 In the last months of his undergraduate education, Borlaug attended a Sigma Xi lecture by Elvin Charles Stakman, a professor and soon-to-be head of the plant pathology group at the University of Minnesota.
 Stakman, in his speech entitled "These Shifty Little Enemies that Destroy our Food Crops", discussed the manifestation of the plant disease rust, a parasitic fungus that feeds on phytonutrients in wheat, oats, and barley crops.
 Stakman had discovered that special plant breeding methods produced plants resistant to rust.
-His research greatly interested Borlaug, and when Borlaug's job at the Forest Service was eliminated because of budget cuts, he asked Stakman if he should go into forest pathology.
+His research greatly interested Borlaug, and when Borlaug's job at the Forest Service was eliminated due to budget cuts, he asked Stakman whether he should pursue forest pathology.
 Stakman advised him to focus on plant pathology instead.
 He subsequently enrolled at the university to study plant pathology under Stakman.
-Borlaug earned a Master of Science degree in 1940, and a Ph.D. in plant pathology and genetics in 1942.
+Borlaug earned a Master of Science degree in 1940 and a Ph.D. in plant pathology and genetics in 1942.

 Borlaug was a member of the Alpha Gamma Rho fraternity.
-While in college, he met his future wife, Margaret Gibson, as he waited tables at a coffee shop in the university's Dinkytown, where the two worked.
+While in college, he met a co-worker who would become his future wife, Margaret Gibson, while waiting tables at a coffee shop in the university's Dinkytown.
 They were married in 1937 and had three children, Norma Jean "Jeanie" Laube, Scotty (who died from spina bifida soon after birth), and William; five grandchildren, and six great-grandchildren.
 On March 8, 2007, Margaret Borlaug died at the age of 95 following a fall.
 They had been married for 69 years.
-Borlaug resided in Dallas the last years of his life, although his global humanitarian efforts left him with only a few weeks of the year to spend there.
+Borlaug resided in Dallas the last years of his life, although his global humanitarian efforts left him with only a few weeks per year to spend there.